 Brighton Resort Mountain Stats

-- Brighton boasts 1050 acres of skiable terrain and a 1875 vertical lift.
+• Brighton boasts 1050 acres of skiable terrain and a 1875 vertical lift.

-- The resort has a total of 66 trails – 21% beginner, 39% intermediate, 25% advanced, 15% expert.
+• The resort has a total of 66 trails – 21% beginner, 39% intermediate, 25% advanced, 15% expert.

-- Average annual snowfall is 500 inches.
+• Average annual snowfall is 500 inches.

 Getting to Brighton

 The closest airport to Brighton is Salt Lake City Airport, just 39 miles away.
 From there you can rent a car for the short drive, or take a shuttle.
+Many visitors are able to ski the same day they fly in!

 Where to Rent Gear at Brighton

-If you love Jackson Hole, try Grand Targhee Ski Resort, WY
+Grand Targhee Ski Resort, Wyoming

 Tucked on the quieter western side of the Tetons in Wyoming, Grand Targhee is a hidden gem in the shadow of its more famous neighbor.
 With it’s incredible annual snowfall of 500 inches, backcountry skiing and powder stashes that last all day, the resort caters to those longing for exhilarating, deep snow skiing.
 Grand Targhee may get fewer visitors than the more popular Jackson Hole, but that just makes its epic powder and grand scenery even more enjoyable.
 Skiing the Teton Vista Traverse, Lost Groomer, and Painted Pony gives visitors a grand, panoramic view of the Grand’s stunning landscapes.

 Grand Targhee is also far easier on the budget with inexpensive lodging in the base village and lower lift ticket prices than Jackson Hole.
-The base village is small but still has several great options for apres ski and dining.
+The base village is small but still has several great options for après ski and dining.

 Affordable and family friendly, Grand Targhee should definitely be on everyone’s bucket list.